dpayne/cli-visualizer/README.md

 Due to the way terminal color schemes work, there is no portable way for ncurses to get the original color scheme.
 By default it overrides the user's terminal colors with the visualizer colors.
 It does this to get a smoother transition between gradients, however this overrides the user's terminal color scheme.

+#### Tearing our corrupt output

+This is usually and issue with ncurses versions past versions 6.0+20170729.
+Try changing the TERM variable to rxvt with

+    export TERM=rxvt-256color

 ### Mac OSX